Raxx · internal docs

 terraform state rm cloudflare_ruleset.freescout_lambda_skip

-Step 3 — plan both stacks; both must show zero diff on the ruleset:
+Step 3 — plan both stacks; both must show zero diff on the ruleset.
+Switch to the WAF-scoped token:

 cd terraform/cf-access && terraform plan

-Expected terraform/waf plan: new resources for managed WAF, rate limits, zone settings, logpush — zero destroys.
-The custom_waf ruleset shows as an in-place update (Priority 0 rule added, all other rules preserved).
+Expected terraform/waf plan: new resources for managed WAF, rate limits, zone settings — zero destroys.
+The custom_waf ruleset shows as an in-place update with Priority 0 (freescout Lambda skip), Priority 0.5 (vault Infisical auth skip, added by #2527), and Priorities 1–5 all present.

 Expected terraform/cf-access plan: zero changes (ruleset resource gone from both config and state).